-As illustrated in Figure~\ref{fig:model architecture}, our method adaptively involves smoothing a class distribution of PMI using temperature scaling~\cite{guo2017calibration}.
-Biomedical entities are long named and have a complex structure that contains conjunctions or adjectives within entities~\cite{wei2020multichannel, cho2020combinatorial}.
-This can be easily observed through our Figure~\ref{fig:ablation length of entities}.
-Thus, we define a temperature $T_i$ that depends on the length $L_i$ of the entity to smooth the class distribution of PMI.
+As illustrated in Figure~\ref{fig:model architecture}, our RegLER method involves adaptively smoothing the class distribution of PMI using temperature scaling~\cite{guo2017calibration}.
+Biomedical entities have long names and complex structures that contain conjunctions or adjectives~\cite{wei2020multichannel,cho2020combinatorial}.
+Thus, we define a temperature $T_i$ that depends on the length $L_i$ of the entity to smooth the class distribution of the PMI.
 Given the PMI probability $PMI_{ic}$, the new statistic is defined as below,

-$T_i$ is a temperature~\cite{guo2017calibration} of token $x_i$ to smooth a class distribution of $PMI_{ic}$ depend on the entity length $L_i$, and $\lambda$ is a hyperparamter.
-As $T \text{→} ~\infty$, the probability $PMI_{ic}$ approaches $1 / C$, which represents maximum uncertainty.
+$T_i$ is the temperature~\cite{guo2017calibration} of the token $x_i$ to smooth the class distribution of $PMI_{ic}$ depending on the entity length $L_i$, and $\lambda$ is a hyperparamter.
+As $T \text{→} ~\infty$, the probability $PMI_{ic}$ approaches $1 / C$, which represents the maximum uncertainty.
 Conversely, as $T \text{→} ~ 0$, the probability collapses to a point mass.

-It is worth noticing that since PMI requires task-related information, it does not introduce an additional memory.
-We can also choose other statistics such as random value or word frequency corresponding to its class.
-However, our experiments show that using PMI achieves the best results.
-Moreover, improving generalizability with our method seems to be beneficial in other class-imbalance tasks.
+Notably, as PMI requires task-related information, it does not introduce additional memory requirements.
+We can also choose other statistics, such as the random value or word frequency corresponding to its class.
+However, we observe that using PMI achieves the best results.
+Moreover, improving the generalizability of our method appears to be beneficial for other class-imbalance tasks.